USA Swimming

 USA Swimming is the national governing body for competitive swimming in the United States.
 It is charged with selecting the United States Olympic Swimming team and any other teams that officially represent the United States, as well as the overall organization and operation of the sport within the country, in accordance with the Olympic and Amateur Sports Act.
-The national headquarters of USA Swimming is located at the U.S. Olympic Training Center in Colorado Springs, Colorado.
+The national headquarters of USA Swimming is located at the U.S. Olympic & Paralympic Training Center in Colorado Springs, Colorado.

 History

 USA Swimming was originally called United States Swimming (USS) upon its departure from the AAU.
 Thus, there are several terms used to describe the organization at different times.
 These terms are: USA Swimming, USA-S, United States Swimming, USS, and US Swimming.
 Prior to the existence of USS, the AAU, or the Amateur Athletic Union, served as the governing body for swimming and other sports across the country.

 Amateur Athletic Union

 The Amateur Athletic Union (AAU) was the official organization responsible for the running of all amateur sports in the United States, established in 1888.
 The AAU was officially charged with the organization and operation of many sports in the US.
 During this time, swimming was one of the committees in the organization and was not an independent governing body.

 The Amateur Sports Act of 1978 enabled the governance of sports in the US by organizations other than the AAU.
-This act made each sport set up its own National governing body (NGB).
-Each of these governing bodies would be part of the United States Olympic Committee, but would not be run by the Committee.
+This act made each sport set up its own national governing body (NGB).
+Each of these governing bodies would be part of the United States Olympic Committee, but would not be run by the committee.
 Thus, United States Swimming was born.
 From 1978 to 1980, the official responsibilities of governing the sport were transferred from the AAU Swimming Committee to the new United States Swimming.
 Bill Lippman, the last head of the Swimming Committee, and Ross Wales, the first president of United States Swimming, worked together to ease the transition.
 This process was made more interesting because the United States boycotted the 1980 Summer Olympics and, during this time, the leadership of the sport was in flux.

 The AAU still holds several aquatic events, but it is no longer the official governing body of the sport.